 Fine Herbs Omelette: Add 2 tbsp (30 mL) finely chopped parsley, 1 tsp (5 mL) finely chopped green onion, 1/2 tsp (2 mL) dried tarragon and 1/8 tsp (0.5 mL) finely chopped garlic to egg mixture in the Basic Omelette recipe.
 Cook as directed.

-An omelette can be make quickly and easier if the skillet is hot when the egg mixture is added.
+- An omelette can be made quickly and easier if the skillet is hot when the egg mixture is added.
 The skillet is hot enough when a drop of water rolls around instead of bursting into steam immediately.

 - Preparing individual omelettes, rather than one large one, will result in lighter and fluffier omelettes that are easier to handle.